 • Stuff the onions.
 Take one onion skin at a time and carefully fill with one tablespoon of the mixture.
 Wrap the onion layer tightly around the rice stuffing to seal.

 • Transfer to the baking dish.
 Place the filled onions tightly side by side in a medium shallow baking dish, Dutch oven, or oven-safe pan with the cut side down.
-Pour over 1 tablespoon of white vinegar and remaining ¾ cup of olive oil.
+Pour over 1/2 cup of water, 1 tablespoon of white vinegar, and the remaining 1/4 cup of olive oil.

 • Serve.
 Garnish with scattered chopped parsley and toasted pine nuts over the top and serve immediately.